 You need something better to help decide that elusive "minimum sensible storage amount", because figuring that out is difficult in a fluctuating supply-demand equation.
 You’d have better luck building a house of cards on a cruise-liner’s deck in a hurricane.

 You need better visibility, a better management system, and the right tools that help you achieve that to enhance process efficiency and control.

 You need the right technology, and more importantly, something that is real-time like IoT.

 There have already been several advances in asset tracking by implementing technologies such as Radio-frequency Identification (RFID).
-There’s also been some headway in efforts to seamlessly incorporate the insights generated by such new tracking systems into existing or legacy ERP systems — such as SAP Returnable Transport Packaging module — which can incorporate data from third-party asset tracking systems into your existing supply chain workflows in order to generate meaningful data, and perhaps even actionable insight.
+There’s also been some headway in efforts to seamlessly incorporate the insights generated by such new tracking systems into existing or legacy ERP systems, such as SAP Returnable Transport Packaging module.
+This would help incorporate data from third-party asset tracking systems into your existing supply chain workflows in order to generate meaningful data, and perhaps even actionable insight.

 Yet, these systems have not proved to be scalable.
-The reason why RFID could not scale was because:
+Here are the reasons why RFID could not scale:

-1. It has a large infrastructure requirement: Readers, LAN, WiFi, etc.
+It has a large infrastructure requirement: Readers, LAN, WiFi, etc.,

-2. The tags are expensive as the technology is proprietary.
+The tags are expensive as the technology is proprietary,

 RFID can only provide visibility within your own warehouse, while most of the inefficiencies could occur when your haul is in-transit or in your customer’s warehouses.